q-neighbor Ising model on a polarized network: Model setting

-Unlike the original paper \cite{lambiotte2007majority} we focus our attention on the so-called $q$-neigbour Ising model, described in detail in \cite{PhysRevE.92.052105} -- the system consists of spins $s_i = \pm 1$ that, unlike in the original Ising model, interact only with $q$ neighbors, selected randomly in each timestep.
+Unlike the original paper \cite{lambiotte2007majority}, we focus our attention on the so-called $q$-neighbor Ising model, described in detail in \cite{PhysRevE.92.052105} -- the system consists of spins $s_i = \pm 1$ that, in contrast to the original Ising model, interact only with $q$ neighbors, selected randomly in each timestep (we called this set of neighbors a $q$-lobby).
 Therefore the basic dynamics of the model follows these steps: (1) randomly choose a spin $s_i$ and from all its neighbors choose a subset of $q$ neighbors, $nn_q$, (2) calculate the change of the ``energy'' related to the potential flip of spin $s_i$, i.e., $\Delta E = E(-s_i)-E(s_i)=2s_i\sum_{j \in nn_i}s_j$, (3) flip the spin with probability $\min[1,e^{-\Delta E/T}]$.
-The principal idea behind such a modification that the q-voter model is the fact that in reality, an individual is not able to interact with all its neighbors in the system.
+The principal idea behind such a modification of the original Ising model is that, in reality, an individual cannot interact with all their neighbors in the system.

-In the following calculations we tacitly assume that $N \rightarrow \infty$, i.e., we focus on the parameter $c$ reflecting the concentration of ``up'' spins.
+In the following calculations, we tacitly assume that $N \rightarrow \infty$, i.e., we focus on the parameter $c$ reflecting the concentration of ``up'' spins.
+Concentration can be easily transformed into magnetization as $m=2c-1$; $c_1$ shall denote concentration in the first cluster, $c_2$ -- in the second one, and $c_0$ -- in the interconnected part (see notation in Fig.~\ref{fig:scheme}).
 Let us first write equations for the change of the concentration $c_1$ of spins in the first cluster.
-The central node has to belong to the first clique while his $q$ neighbors can be selected with probability $1-v$ from the first clique and with probability $v$ from the interconnecting nodes, characterized by spin concentration equal to $d$.
-Thus the transition probability $\gamma_1^{+}$ that number of ``up`` spins increases by one is
+The central node has to belong to the first clique (see the node marked as $i$ in Fig.~\ref{fig:scheme}).
+At the same time, its $q$ neighbors can be selected with probability $1-v$ from the first clique and probability $v$ from the interconnecting nodes, characterized by spin concentration equal to $c_0$ (formally, the probabilities are $v/(v+1-v)$ and $(1-v)/(v+1-v)$, but as $v+1-v=1$ they can be simplified).
+Thus the transition probability $\gamma_1^{+}$ that number of ``up`` spins increases by one, and transition probability $\gamma_1^{-}$, that the number of ``up'' spins is decreased by one are, respectively,